jooni91/advent-of-code-2020/src/Solutions/Day11/README.md

 ﻿# Day 11: Seating System
-I noticed when solving the second part that reading the instructions properly can save you time. :smile:
+My solution consists of a lot of loops, and I am not sure if that is necessarily good.

-In terms of performance I could have done loops that start from both sides of the array, but other than that I am quite happy with my solution.
+Unit test for both parts took about 800 ms to run on my machine.
+Thats over 10x longer then solutions for previous days.
+In terms of performance I am sure this can be done better.

 ### Personal Stats for the Day
 **Part 1**

  Time                  | Rank | Score
 -----------------------|------|-------
-  05:12:17             | 22485 | 0
+  09:04:07             | 20503 | 0

 **Part 2**

  Time                  | Rank | Score
 -----------------------|------|-------
-  06:02:06             | 21865 | 0
+  10:22:19             | 17323 | 0

 ## Part 1
 #### Assignment